Niaev/devgrid-challenge/README.md

 ### Manual Installation

-[Installing and setting up the web application with Docker](#docker-installation) will automatically install the Python requirements, but if it is needed to make it by hand, its possible by using virtualenv, pyenv or any other similar Python virtual environment management tools, using only Pip for the installation.
+[Installing and setting up the web application with Docker](#docker-installation) will automatically install the Python requirements, but if it is needed to make it by hand, it is possible by using virtualenv, pyenv or any other similar Python virtual environment management tools, using only Pip for the installation.

 ```bash
 cd devgrid-challenge/ # Enter the repository root